neildhunter/HomeAssistant-Public/SolaX Charge Time/README.md

 # SolaX Charge Time
 The files in this section cover setting up an automation in Home Assistant to automatically adjust the force charge time of the SolaX inverter to the lowest cost 2 hour window on an Octopus tariff.

-**Caveats:** this works for me on Octopus Agile with a SolaX xxx inverter and Home Assistant on a Pi talking to a Waveshare.
+**Caveats:** this works for me on Octopus Agile with a SolaX X1-Hybrid-G4 inverter and Home Assistant on a Pi talking to a Waveshare.
 YMMV!

 The key steps are (assuming HA is set up with the SolaX and Octopus integrations working):
 1. Create a target rate sensor to find a low-cost 2 hour window;